Last updated on March 4th, 2022

 The South Coast of Savaii is its wildest, where ancient lava fields are smashed by ocean waves and where Samoan legends are still alive and kicking.

 Part of the Tafua Peninsula Rainforest Preserve, I was a bit disappointed with the Tafua Crater and wouldn’t recommend this stop.
-If you to want to see for yourself, look for the sign opposite the former Savaii airport and follow the road towards the coast.
+If you want to see for yourself, look for the sign opposite the former Savaii airport and follow the road towards the coast.
 At some point, you’ll reach the metal gate where you pay the T10 fee.
 I tried finding the crater on my own but ended up driving in a big circle.
-So the next time around, one of the locals who collected the fee took me on the unmarked trail to the viewing area (10-minute hike).
+So the next time around, one of the locals who collected the fee took me on the unmarked trail to the viewing area (a 10-minute hike).
 There’s actually not much to see up here since the crater is overgrown with tropical vegetation.

 From the fale back in the entrance, you can ask the locals if they can take you to the Pulemelei Mound.
 It’s a tricky hike through the thick rainforest and I was quoted T50 so I opted out.

 The stretch of coastal road from the Afu Aau Falls to the Alofaaga Blowholes is the most scenic in Samoa.
-The sections which cling to the ocean, offers dramatic views of sea smashed volcanic cliffs, weird rock formations carved by the water and palm trees that somehow manage to survive the battering winds.
+The sections which cling to the ocean, offer dramatic views of sea smashed volcanic cliffs, weird rock formations carved by the water and palm trees that somehow manage to survive the battering winds.

 Everyone loves visiting the Alofaaga Blowholes, one of Savaii’s top highlights.
 First off, the scenery out here is incredibly wild, bringing you so close to the edges of cliffs battered by massive waves.
 But the real stars out here are the blowholes.
 As the swell comes in, water enters ancient underwater lava tubes, quickly rising in the air in spectacular fashion.
 If you get here when the ocean is calm, you’ll still get to witness the show so not to worry.

 Not of the romantic kind, local legend tells of a blind mother and her daughter who plunged into the ocean from this spot.
-The mother couldn’t bear the lack of attention she and her daughter were getting during meal time and decided to take action.
+The mother couldn’t bear the lack of attention she and her daughter were getting during mealtime and decided to take action.
 Upon hitting the water, the mother morphed into a sea turtle and her daughter into a shark.
 This might explain the good chances of spotting sharks and turtles from this panoramic spot (T2 entrance fee).

 Part of the sacred Falealupo Peninsula, this is not only an area of significant spiritual importance to Samoans but also one of the weirdest places I visited in Samoa.
 Cape Mulinuu is on the southern end of the Falealupo Peninsula and we’ll cover the northern side a bit later on.
 Before conversion to Christianity, locals believed the westernmost point in Samoa was a gateway for the soul to the afterlife.
 Far removed from any major town, villagers out here are very simple people, hardly speaking English and without full-time jobs for the most part.

 The sealed road turns into dirt and you just need to keep driving until you see a small beach fale at the end of a large coconut plantation.
 Pay the T10 fee and you can now visit all the cape’s sites.
-Ask the locals to take you into the rainforest for the quick hike to the star mound, Vaatausili Cave and the Blood Well (Via Sua Toto).
+Ask the locals to take you into the rainforest for the quick hike to the star mound, Vaatausili Cave, and the Blood Well (Via Sua Toto).
 These spots were used by ancient Samoans for religious ceremonies and by warriors to bury enemies.

 Back at the fale, this is the best place in Samoa to watch the sunset.
 It’s also one of the reasons why Samoans believed this was the gateway to the afterlife.
-In preparation for sunset, go for a swim in the tidal pool or just watch the fish play around in the ultra clear shallow waters.
+In preparation for sunset, go for a swim in the tidal pool or just watch the fish play around in the ultra-clear shallow waters.
 I personally opted out of waiting for the sunset as it was a bit cloudy and I didn’t feel like driving back to Salelologa in the dark.

 Note that you can continue from here and explore the northern section of the peninsula, or just leave it for the day when you’ll explore the north coast of Savaii (like I did).